 It’s why understanding, accepting, and supporting diversity in genealogy matters.
 There’s no getting around it.
 Online genealogy services are actively marketing to the descendants of enslaved people without really offering a more streamlined way for those descendants to grapple with building research trees.
 That’s just for starters.
 Like Native American genealogy, black American genealogy is distinctly different from European-American genealogy the further back in time we go.
 In many ways, when it comes to enslaved ancestors, each and every one is like researching an adoptee, or an orphan with no known ancestry.
 That’s another aspect of diversity within genealogy.

-This is especially true in a time when such services are specifically advertising their genealogy services to Americans with ancestors who were enslaved.
+This is especially true during a time when such services are specifically advertising their genealogy services to Americans with ancestors who were enslaved.

 The only advert we’ve seen that mentions that awkward “S” word is this advert: